GM2Calc/GM2Calc/README.md

 [![Build Status](https://github.com/GM2Calc/GM2Calc/workflows/test/badge.svg)](https://github.com/GM2Calc/GM2Calc/actions)

-GM2Calc calculates the SUSY contributions to the anomalous magnetic moment of the muon a_mu = (g-2)/2 in the real MSSM at the 1- and leading 2-loop level.
+GM2Calc calculates the SUSY contributions to the anomalous magnetic moment of the muon a_mu = (g-2)/2 in the real MSSM and in the THDM at the 1- and leading 2-loop level.

  * Homepage:                https://gm2calc.hepforge.org
  * Source code repository:  https://github.com/gm2calc